STAT5: Activation and function

 Activated STAT5 dimers are, however, short-lived and the dimers are made to undergo rapid deactivation.
 Deactivation may be carried out by a direct pathway, removing the phosphate groups using phosphatases like PIAS or SHP-2 for example, or by an indirect pathway, which involves reducing cytokine signalling.

 STAT5 and cancer

 STAT5 has been found to be constitutively phosphorylated in cancer cells, implying that the protein is always present in its active form.
 This constant activation is brought about either by mutations or by aberrant expressions of cell signalling, resulting in poor regulation, or complete lack of control, of the activation of transcription for genes influenced by STAT5.
 This leads to constant and increased expression of these genes.
 For example, mutations may lead to increased expression of anti-apoptotic genes, the products of which actively prevent cell death.
-The constant presence of these products preserve the cell in spite of it having become cancerous, causing the cell to eventually become malignant.
+The constant presence of these products preserves the cell in spite of it having become cancerous, causing the cell to eventually become malignant.